ebikatsudon/VTubeStudio/Live2D-Items.md

 Live2D items are essentially just normal VTube Studio models.

 First, load the VTube Studio model you want to set up as Live2D item.
 Then do all the normal setup that you would normally do for a VTube Studio model.
-When you’re happy with how it looks, open the item  menu and select the **"Load current model as Live2D Item"** option.
+When you're happy with how it looks, open the item  menu and select the **"Load current model as Live2D Item"** option.

 All this does is, it copies the currently loaded model's folder into the **"Items"** folder and loads it as Live2D item.
 You can then load another model and attach your new Live2D item to it.